PG-PIYUSH/MedCare/README.md

 ## Deployment

-The frontend is deployed on **Netlify** and accessible at: medcare-appointment.netlify.app
+The project is deployed on **Netlify** and accessible at: medcare-appointment.netlify.app